lreynolds188/ATechSol/docs/about/BraveSearch.md

 Brave Search is currently still in development.

-To signup for early access to this project click [here](https://brave.com/search/).
+To find more information or signup for early access to this project click [here](https://brave.com/search/).